Oil rallies, rumors of possible OPEC+ production cut

 The Brent had retreated to a more explored depth since the beginning of January.

-For Chris Low, of FHN Financial, this initial inflection was, “in part, a reaction to the protests in China”, which adds an additional layer of uncertainty about the economic trajectory of a country already heavily penalized by its zero- Covid.
+For Chris Low, of FHN Financial, this initial inflection was, “in part, a reaction to the protests in China”, which adds an additional layer of uncertainty regarding the economic trajectory of a country already heavily penalized by its zero- Covid.

 But the market trend reversed during the session, with the emergence of rumors of a possible further reduction in production by the OPEC+ group at its meeting on December 4.

-For the firm Eurasia Group, if the price of Brent falls below 80 dollars for an extended period between now and the cartel rally, “the main officials of OPEC + could plead for a new cut in production to stop the fall”.
+For the firm Eurasia Group, if the price of Brent falls below 80 dollars for an extended period between now and the cartel rally, “the main officials of OPEC + might plead for a new cut in production to stop the fall”.

 “With interest rate hikes across the West and the likely lack of sustained growth in early 2023, there is a risk that demand will be weaker than expected, which means OPEC may have to adjust” , abounded Bart Melek, of TD Securites.